"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 Sescily Coney, Esq., (LLM, MBA) & Dr. Stephné Coney (Founder/CEO of International Stop the Violence Alliance, Inc.)

-In-Person
+In-Person HSC LL107

-This interprofessional workshop brings together healthcare students across various disciplines to examine the “silent curriculum” that perpetuates racial biases and inequities—beginning in admissions processes and continuing through clinical and academic settings.
-By exploring histories of underrecognized contributors, critically assessing how racism operates as a form of violence, and engaging with interactive simulations, participants will learn to recognize and dismantle systemic barriers that limit diversity and representation.
-The workshop emphasizes inclusive pathways toward leadership, the importance of minority-serving institutions (like HBCUs and tribal colleges), and the power of student voices in shaping more equitable environments.
+This interprofessional workshop brings together healthcare students across various disciplines to examine the “silent curriculum” that perpetuates biases and inequities—beginning in admissions processes and continuing through clinical and academic settings.
+By exploring histories of underrecognized contributors, critically assessing how racism operates as a form of violence, and engaging with interactive simulations, participants will learn to recognize and dismantle systemic barriers that limit representation.
+The workshop emphasizes inclusive pathways toward leadership, the importance of minority-serving institutions (like HBCUs and tribal colleges), and the power of student voices in shaping more expansive environments.
 Through open dialogue and hands-on activities, attendees will gain practical strategies to foster supportive educational cultures and champion inclusive change for the future of healthcare.

 Trojan Women: A Narrative Medicine Workshop